Elxde/cpick/README.md

 - Colors are returned in the form of hex rgb values
 - For extra quality of life I recommend putting the exe in your system environmental PATH variable

-Only made this cuz I don't like windows powertools + browser color picker extensions take up space and only work for the browser
+Only made this cuz I don't like windows powertools + the browser color picker extensions only work for the browser